jbirddog/el-rodeo/decex.md

 The first step to a solution is to move all task execution to the background processor and have the UI render the interstitial page.
 Once more Activities are moved to the background processor the inital UI pause will subside but all processes will be serialized while they are processed by a single background thread.
 This can be midigated by adding more workers but the larger issues still exists - if a single process instance takes minutes to run it will hold a thread for the entire duration of its execution.
 This will result in the perception of slower processing of all process instances.
 If a long running process is instantiated by multiple users the entire system could be suseptible to a denial of service.

 It should be noted this problem is not isolated to just the background worker - it is just easier to see there in the current configuration.
+Without the background processor the same issues would happen with 10s-100s of concurrent users.